INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 The company's exit from the marketplace hardly killed off the autogyro, and in fact many other manufacturers were inspired by Bensen to build gyroplanes of their own.
 American enthusiasts included as Ken Brock -- who invented the word "gyroplane" in 1970, when Bensen got stuffy about his trademark; Martin Hollmann; and Bill Parsons.
 Overseas enthusiasts included Jukka Tervmaki of Finland; Vittorio Magni of Italy, more on him later; Jim Montgomerie of Scotland; and Wing Commander Kenneth H. Wallis of England.

-Wallis would become a particular prominent gyroplane enthusiast, setting a series of world records for the class.
+Wallis would become a particularly prominent gyroplane enthusiast, setting a series of world records for the class.
 While some of his machines had a good resemblance to the Bensen B-8M, in development his machines were much more sophisticated in appearance, the best example being the Wallis "WA.116", which had a real fuselage with an open cockpit and an improved rotor system.
 The prototype performed its first flight in 1961.

 WALLIS WA.116 LITTLE NELLIE